top of page

 • STD Infections that spread during sexual contact.

-• Vaginal yeast infection, caused by a fungus called Candida.
+• Vaginal yeast infection is caused by a fungus called Candida.

 • Oral sex can also increase your risk of getting BV.